CathyKernel/Suduko-Solver/README.md

 search():  if board is complete:            # 81 digits, all constraints hold      record solution; return true  cell <- empty cell with FEWEST candidates   # MRV heuristic  if candidates(cell) = empty:     # contradiction detected early      prune this branch  for d in candidates(cell):       # iterate set bits of the 9-bit mask      place d; rowMask |= d; colMask |= d; boxMask |= d      if search(): return true     # descend depth-first      remove d; restore masks      # <- backtracking  return false                     # all candidates failed
 Uniqueness Verification
 After the first solution is found, the search continues until a second complete grid appears or the space is exhausted (capped at 2 solutions).
 This is how the app distinguishes a proper puzzle — exactly one valid completion — from an underconstrained one, using the same solver with no extra code paths.

-Complexity
-Worst-case Sudoku search is exponential — the generalized n^2 x n^2 problem is NP-complete.
-In practice the MRV ordering collapses the tree: the easy sample solves with zero backtracks, and the hardest known grids need only a few hundred.
-Memory use is O(81) for the grid plus O(depth) for the recursion stack, and a recorded-step cap (400,000 events) keeps replay memory bounded even on pathological inputs.

-Browser Support
-Any evergreen browser — Chrome, Edge, Firefox, Safari — on desktop and mobile.
-After the page loads, no network connection is required.

-Privacy
-Everything runs locally: no analytics, no cookies, no network requests.
-Your puzzles never leave your browser.

-Acknowledgments
-Peter Norvig — Solving Every Sudoku Puzzle, the source of the hardest sample puzzle and much of the algorithmic inspiration Arto Inkala — creator of AI Escargot
-The 30-clue example grid from the Wikipedia Sudoku article